 In respect of clause 4.7, if the dwelling is held by the landlord on a lease (e.g. a flat in a block of flats, where the landlord’s interest will most likely be a long leasehold one), then there will no doubt be other restrictions or requirements that the tenant ought to be made aware of and should comply with, and a copy of the landlord’s lease should be provided to the tenant (and annexed/attached to this tenancy agreement).
 In clause 4.8, if there is no agent, delete the 2 references to an agent.

 5. Repairs, etc – This clause covers repairs and the duty of the Tenant to look after the property and treat it properly.
 If there is no agent, delete the reference to one in clauses 5.4, 5.5, 5.6, 5.9, and 5.10.
 Clause 5.1 and note 4 refer to the landlord’s duty to keep much of the dwelling in good repair at his/her own cost.
 Clause 5.3 refers to the need for the tenant to keep the property properly heated and aired so as to avoid growth of mould, e.g. in the bathroom.
+It also refers to any damage caused by any pet (authorised or not) not being treated as fair wear and tear.
 The landlord or his agent should carry out regular and careful inspections to check the property is being looked after by the tenant, e.g. every 6 months.

 For example any “trickle ventilation” slots in modern double-glazing should be checked to see that they are left open.
 Clause 5.5 refers to the tenant’s having to pay if they cause damage beyond what is considered to be fair wear and tear, but remember that: